 4 See Johnson, Z. et. al. In-Press.
 STAC Workshop Report: Monitoring and Assessing Impacts of Changes in Weather Patterns and Extreme Events on BMP Siting and Design. (in press) for more information and guidance on implementation.

-5 Chesapeake Bay TMDL, Section 7: Reasonable Assurance and Accountability Framework impact of how changing seasonal, inter-annual climatic, and weather conditions may affect the performance of watershed restoration practices.
+5 Chesapeake Bay TMDL, Section 7: Reasonable Assurance and Accountability Framework

 6 Chesapeake Bay TMDL, Section 10: Implementation and Adaptive Management